wannesm/adsphd/README.md

                             place the result on an A4 page cam                   : instead of a frame, use cropmarks cropmarks             : identical to cam

-    cover                 : to be used when generating the coverpage.
-                            Puts the result centered on a landscape A3.
-                            (Creating a cover is not needed, the printshop will create the cover themselves based on the details you give them.)

     subfig                : load package subfig (default)
     subfigure             : load older package subfigure